Mellom-Vikna

-Mellom-Vikna is the smallest of the three major islands in the municipality of Nærøysund in Trøndelag county, Norway.
+Mellom-Vikna is the smallest of the three major islands in Nærøysund Municipality in Trøndelag county, Norway.
 The 57 km2 island is the site of Vikna Wind Farm near Garstad.
-The island is the middle island of the three main islands, hence its name which means "middle-Vikna".
+The island is the middle island of the three main islands in the Vikna archipelago, hence its name which means "middle-Vikna".
 The Norwegian County Road 770 connects the three islands to the mainland via the Nærøysund Bridge.